deepcausality-rs/sites/web/content/en/blog/announcement-ultragraph-0-8.md

 **Use Case:**

 - **Influencer detection:** Identify key nodes in social, transportation, or communication networks.
+-
 - **Bottleneck analysis:** Discover chokepoints in network infrastructure or data processing graphs.

 ## What This Means for DeepCausality

-This new version of `ultragraph` is the engine powering the next version of DeepCausality.
+This new version of `UltraGraph` is the engine powering the next version of DeepCausality.
 It provides the foundation
 to:

 * **Scale to Massive Graphs:** Analyze systems at a scale that was previously impossible due to memory constraints.